RockefellerArchiveCenter/DTeamDocs/values.md

 ##Support access to materials.##
 Provide researchers access to the highest quality description and materials as possible and enable new scholarship by making materials available as soon as possible.

-##Focus on service.##
-The Digital Team provides a service for many different constituencies, and you should always remember that you work for the good of others.
-Seek to meet the needs of users, both internally and externally, as quickly, effectively, and efficiently as possible.